 - Biology (High School)

 Schools and districts are held accountable for student results under Every Student Succeeds Act (ESSA).
-The first ILEARN administration occurred during the 2018-19 school year.
-Initial student results are expected in mid-July of 2019.
-More information can be found at the IDOE site.
+More information can be found at the Indiana Department of Education website under Assessments and ILEARN: IDOE site.

 Students in grade 10 continue to participate in the the Indiana Statewide Testing for Educational Progress (ISTEP+) in the areas of English and math.
 These tests are given in the spring of each school year and test the Indiana Academic Standards.
 For those students who do not pass, retest opportunities are provided in grades 11 and 12 during winter, spring, and summer testing windows as governed by the Indiana Department of Education.
 Schools and districts are held accountable for student results under Every Student Succeeds Act (ESSA).